Pascal Cagni: C4 Industries

 Since 2004, C4 Industries has invested in industrial companies that preserve heritage and promote the green transition through C4 Manufactures, while also making strategic minority investments through C4 Participations.

 C4 Manufactures is a key investor in Maison Lelièvre, a three-century-old French company specializing in upholstery fabrics and a member of the Comité Colbert, as well as in Crime Science Technology, which focuses on securing identity documents.
 In 2025, C4 invested in Arc – the international leader in tableware, which is celebrating its 200th anniversary this year.
-In September 2025, C4 Industries acquired the Faïencerie de Gien, a 200-year-old French earthenware manufacturer.
+In September 2025, C4 Industries acquired the Faïencerie de Gien, a 200-year-old French earthenware manufacturer, and in November 2025, Duvivier canapés 1840.

 C4 Participations’ portfolio includes Cleeng, ELCA, Freelance, and iPulse.

 C4 Ventures

 In 2014, Pascal Cagni founded a venture capital investment fund called C4 Ventures with Christophe Walewski, Olivier Huez and Boris Bakech.
 He was later joined by Michel Sassano (2018) and Eric Boustouller (2022), former President of Microsoft France and Western Europe.

 Based in Paris, the company supports entrepreneurs as majority lead investor in Series A and co-investor in subsequent rounds.
 It has invested in over 48 fast-growing companies around three major themes: Smart Hardware, Future of Commerce and Future of Work, based on technologies (artificial intelligence, Web3, blockchain, cybersecurity, quantum computing) leading to a paradigm shift in IT.

 Between 2014 and 2022, C4 Ventures has supported half a dozen unicorns, placing the VC in the top 10 of French early-stage investors.

-Its second fund C4 Ventures II, regulated by the AMF, opened in Paris in 2020 and already has two unicorns to its credit: DriveNets, a company that offers telecom service providers a faster, more cost-effective way to grow using not just hardware, but software and cloud computing, and PsiQuantum, a Palo Alto-based startup developing a quantum computer using photon-based qubits.

-C4 Ventures' most recent investments (2025): Neura Robotics and Alice & Bob.
-Today, C4 Ventures' portfolio counts more than 50 startups, 9 of which have become unicorns.
+Its second fund C4 Ventures II, regulated by the AMF, opened in Paris in 2020.
+In September 2025, C4 Ventures III was launched, a 100M€ fund focused on AI and deep tech.
+The most recent investments (2026): Bedrock Robotics and news Yann Le Cun's startup AMI Labs.
+Today, C4 Ventures' portfolio counts more than 50 startups, 16 of which have become unicorns.